 Students should note that it is stipulated on the examination that they have a maximum of two minutes to set up their materials before commencing the examination.
-Students must not exceed this time limit.
-Failure to do so may result in the student not having sufficient time to complete all three stages of the exam.
+If a student is still setting up at the two-minute mark they will be asked to commence their examination, because failure to do so may result in the student not having sufficient time to complete all stages of the examination.
 It is advised that students make judicious decisions about the materials/items they bring into, and set up in, the room.

-Students are required to hand a hardcopy of their Framing Statement to the assessors after delivering their oral framing statement.
+Students are required to hand a hard copy of their Framing Statement to the assessors after delivering their oral framing statement.
 Only one copy is required.